miaoermua/larksuite-bin/REMEAD-EN.md

 ![Screenshot 2025-07-07 10-22-16](https://github.com/user-attachments/assets/cc72253e-fa4c-42a2-83c6-ed49b40e65b3)

 This repository is licensed under the MIT License.
 You are free to make modifications.
-If I fail to notice an update, feel free to submit an issue to remind me to update.🤗
+If I fail to notice an update, feel free to submit an [issues](https://github.com/miaoermua/larksuite-bin/issues/new) to remind me to update.🤗

 ## Install Without Using AUR